kazandzhieva-kate/Guess-A-Number-Game/README.md

 The user may **terminate** the game at any point using the **"End"** command at the terminal.

 ## Solution
+This program is built in Python, using the standard library module **random** to generate unpredictable numbers within a given range.

+The main algorithm is a **loop-based** guessing mechanism: the computer selects a hidden number, and the player has a limited number of attempts to guess it correctly.
+Each guess is checked against the target number with **conditional statements** to give hints (“too high” or “too low”), and the number of remaining tries decreases after each round.

+The code includes **input validation** (rejecting non-numeric values and handling a manual quit command with "end"), making it easier for user interaction.

+The game logic is encapsulated in the play_game() **function**, which separates gameplay from the main loop that manages levels and difficulty progression.

 ## Link to the Source Code
 [SourceCode](guess_a_number.py)